geani85/Proiect-Practic-Testare-Manuala-2/README.md

 **1.6 Test Execution**

  - Test cases are executed on the created test Cycle summary(or Test Run): https://itfclasses.atlassian.net/projects/GC?selectedItem=com.thed.zephyr.je__cycle-summary
  - Bugs have been created based on the failed tests.
-The complete bug reports can be found here: [created_bugs.pdf]() enter here bug titles
+The complete bug reports can be found here: https://itfclasses.atlassian.net/projects/GC?selectedItem=com.thed.zephyr.je__traceability-project-level

 **1.7 Test Completion**
  - Exit criteria was evaluated and passed